Ger Cunningham (Limerick hurler)

 Ger Cunningham (born 1972) is an Irish retired hurler who played for the Limerick minor team.

 Born in Knockainey, County Limerick, Cunningham first arrived on the inter-county scene at the age of seventeen when he first linked up with the Limerick minor team.
-At club level Cunningham played with Knockainey.
+At club level, Cunningham played with Knockainey Hurling Club.

 In retirement from playing Cunningham became involved in team management and coaching.
 At club level he was an All-Ireland-winning coach with Newtownshandrum before steering Thurles Sarsfields to a first championship in over thirty years.
 Cunningham has served as a selector with the Limerick minor and senior teams, before becoming technical coach with the Laois senior team.
 On 28 May 2015 he was appointed interim manager of the Laois senior team.